Noé Acosta

-Noé Acosta Rivera (born 10 December 1983) is a Spanish professional footballer who plays for CA Pinto as a left midfielder.
+Noé Acosta Rivera (born 10 December 1983) is a Spanish former professional footballer who played as a left midfielder.

 Safe for one year in Romania with Universitatea Cluj and another in India with Jamshedpur, he spent his entire professional career in Greece, mainly with PAS Giannina.

 Club career

 Spain

 Acosta was born in Guadalajara, Castile-La Mancha.
 In his country, the Real Madrid youth graduate played exclusively in the lower leagues.

 Acosta started in 2002 with CD Colonia Moscardó, going on to represent Atlético Madrid C, Real Murcia Imperial, RSD Alcalá – his only Segunda División B experience, suffering team relegation at the end of the 2005–06 season – UD Almería B and Motril CF.

 Romania

 Acosta moved abroad in January 2010, signing with FC Universitatea Cluj from Romania.
 He helped them promote to Liga I, contributing 14 games and two goals to the feat.

 In his second year, Acosta appeared in ten matches as his team finished in eighth position, two points ahead of neighbouring CFR Cluj.
 This marked his first top-flight experience, at the age of 26.